Thoughtless2025/thoughtless-v2/docs/FRONTEND_DESIGN.md

-# Thoughtless App: Android Frontend Design
+# Thoughtless App: Frontend Design

-This document outlines the key design principles, components, and user flow considerations for the Android frontend of the Thoughtless App.
+This document outlines the key design principles, components, and user flow considerations for the frontend of the Thoughtless App, covering both the web and mobile applications.

-## Design Principles:
+## Universal Design Principles:

 *   **User-Centric:** Prioritize ease of use, intuitive navigation, and a visually appealing interface.
-*   **Performance:** Optimize for smooth scrolling, fast loading times, and efficient resource usage, especially considering potential use on a variety of Android devices.
+*   **Performance:** Optimize for smooth scrolling, fast loading times, and efficient resource usage.
-*   **Consistency:** Maintain a consistent look and feel with the web version where appropriate, while also adhering to Android's Material Design guidelines.
+*   **Consistency:** Maintain a consistent look and feel across platforms where appropriate, while also adhering to platform-specific design guidelines (e.g., Material Design for Android).
 *   **Accessibility:** Design with accessibility in mind, ensuring compatibility with screen readers and other assistive technologies.
 *   **Modularity:** Structure the code in a modular way to facilitate maintenance, testing, and future feature additions.

+## Core Components & User Flow:

+This section describes the core functionality of the app, applicable to both web and mobile platforms.

-## Key Components:
+### Key Components:

 *   **Chat List View:** Displays a list of available chat sessions, likely with titles and potentially a brief summary or last message preview.
 *   **Chat Detail View:** Shows the full conversation of a selected chat session, including messages from both the AI and the user.